Connecting shear-flow and vortex array instabilities in annular atomic superfluids: Methods

 \subsection{Vortex imaging and tracking}

-We trigger the KHI dynamics by removing the circular barrier separating the two ring superfluids.
+We establish a shear flow by removing the circular barrier separating the two ring superfluids.
 In particular, we lower down its intensity by opportunely changing the DMD pattern.
 The barrier removal process takes 28 ms and brings the system into the vortex necklace configuration of Fig \ref{fig:Fig2}.
-We confirm that the duration of the barrier removal does not affect significantly the dynamics.
+We confirm that the duration of the barrier removal does not significantly affect the dynamics.
 Removing the barrier over time scales faster than 10\,ms creates unwanted excitations such as solitonic structures.
 To image the vortices in the BEC regime, we acquire the TOF image of the superfluid density, where vortices appear as clear holes.
 In particular, we abruptly switch off the vertical confinement and at the same time, we start to ramp down the DMD potential, removing it completely in $\SI{1}{ms}$.
 Then, we let the system evolve further for $\SI{2.2}{ms}$ of TOF and then acquire the absorption image.
 This modified TOF method allows for to maximization of the vortex visibility.
 However, the small condensed fraction in the strongly-interacting regime makes it impossible to detect vortices with this simple method.
 Therefore, in the UFG and BCS regimes, we employ the technique developed in Ref. \citenum{Kwon}: we add a linear magnetic field ramp of $4-5$ ms to $\SI{700}{G}$ before the imaging to map the system in a BEC superfluid.
 The position of the vortices is tracked manually in each acquired image.
-The error on the position of the vortex is limited by the size of the vortex after the TOF sequence.
-To estimate it we perform a Gaussian fit of the vortex density hole and obtain a waist of $\sim 1.0-\SI{1.4}{\mu m}$ for all interaction regimes.
+The size of the vortex limits the error on the position of the vortex after the TOF sequence.
+To estimate it, we perform a Gaussian fit of the vortex density hole and obtain a waist of $\sim 1.0-\SI{1.4}{\mu m}$ for all interaction regimes.